Why is Espresso Puck Too Wet?

 • If you are experiencing a wet puck, you may need to adjust the basket depth or try a different basket that works best with the amount of coffee grounds you are using.

-• The correct size and shape of the basket are crucial for achieving a consistent espresso shot.
+• The correct size and shape of the basket are critical for achieving a consistent espresso shot.
 The basket should fit snugly into the portafilter, and you should evenly distribute the coffee grounds within the basket before tamping.

 Portafilters are designed to handle specific doses, so be sure to always use a dose that matches the portafilter’s capacity.
 If the portafilter is designed for 14 grams put 14 grams in it or plus and minus 3 grams.
 And never use a double-shot portafilter basket for pulling a single shot.